A pioneering accreditation initiative in the field of organoid biobanking

 Together, the organizational structure and governance framework provide the foundation for a robust, transparent, and internationally recognized accreditation system.er, the organizational structure and governance framework provide the foundation for a robust, transparent, and internationally recognized accreditation system.

-Governance and Independence Framework Documentation (ISO/IEC 17011 Compliance)
+Governance and Independence Framework Documentation (Aligned with ISO/IEC 17011 Principles)

 ISoOR-AB Accreditation Policy